 Despite being included as a standard WordPress feature instead of as a plugin, the WordPress Networks feature has been known to give some users a headache by not displaying their sites or placing them at unpredictable URLs.
 The largest problem that seems to arise is that a user will enable the "subdomain" setting during the WordPress Networks setup process, but they'll forget to create those subdomains (or enable them) in a site's actual administration area like cPanel or the Plesk Panel.
 Failure to enable subdomains, or create the subdomains for use by WordPress, can cause links within the newly-created network to return 404 errors, timeout errors, and other glitches that will send users away.

 Before heading for the hills, tearing your hair out, or finding a developer community to offer assistance, make sure that a site's .htaccess file has been properly configured and that subdomains have been enabled within a site's root control panel.
 Furthermore, ensure that your web hosting package supports the large number of subdomains that you wish to use; otherwise, you may need to upgrade to a better hosting package (or web host altogether) or reconfigure the site to use subfolders instead.
+To avoid this look for a web hosting review for your provider before you buy that package.

 Thanks to the new, built-in WordPress Networks feature, displaying multiple themes in a fully-usable website interface has never been easier.
 With attention to detail and careful configuration of both a WordPress installation and the server settings for the website itself, users will find it exceedingly easy to promote and even sell their creative works.